linux-of-user/plexichat/docs/update-system.md

-# NetLink Advanced Update System
+# PlexiChat Advanced Update System

 ## Overview

-NetLink features a comprehensive update system with a new versioning scheme designed for enterprise-grade deployments.
+PlexiChat features a comprehensive update system with a new versioning scheme designed for enterprise-grade deployments.
 The system supports in-place upgrades, downgrades, rollbacks, and seamless integration with clustering.

 ## New Versioning Scheme